Kais Saied: Press freedom

+2026 health reports

+In July 2026, Italian newspaper Il Foglio reported that Saied had allegedly been hospitalized, citing unnamed sources.
+The report was not confirmed by the Tunisian Presidency at the time, which had not released details regarding the president's health condition.
+The report prompted discussion about political continuity and constitutional procedures in Tunisia.

 Environmental policy

 In 2023, increased water scarcity due to climate change led the government to establish water rationing in some regions.
 Additionally, "In May 2023, the Tunisian government said that the wheat harvest was expected to reach only 250,000 tons of grain compared to an annual average of 1.5 million tons, causing the country to import 95% of its grain, "which has led to bread rationing and forced many bakeries to shut their doors".
 While the government of Kais Saied has tried taking some measures to address the problem, "Tunisians were, globally, the population most dissatisfied with efforts to preserve the environment (tied with Lebanon), according to a Gallup poll".

 Personal life

 Kais Saied is married to Ichraf Chebil, a judge he met when she was a law student in Sousse.
 He has three children.
 Saied's interests include classical Arab music and Arabic calligraphy.
-Most of his supporters call him "Kaisoun".

 After assuming the presidency, Kais Saied garnered significant media attention for his handwritten official letters in fine Maghrebi script.